dfinke/ImportExcel/mdHelp/en/New-PivotTableDefinition.md

 ```

 ### -GroupDateRow
-The name of a row field which should be grouped by parts of the date/time (ignored if GroupDateRow is not specified)
+The name of a row field which should be grouped by parts of the date/time (ignored if GroupDatePart is not specified)

 ```yaml
 Type: String